 My latest discovery on my most recent trip to the city.
-Jam Café is an all day breakfast and lunch place location just on the outskirts of Chinatown.
+Jam Café is an all-day breakfast and lunch place location just on the outskirts of Chinatown.
 I love the look of the restaurant inside.
-It is decorated with a mishmash of collected items from a snowshoes and skis to a gigantic chalkboard with the day’s specials.
+It is decorated with a mishmash of collected items from snowshoes and skis to a gigantic chalkboard with the day’s specials.

 The menu is awesome.
 How can you say no to red velvet pancakes or a fried chicken eggs benedict?
 Swoon.
 I ultimately went with the special of the day.
 I had a delicious pesto and prosciutto benny with a side of hash browns and sun-dried tomatoes.
 They also a great drinks menu if you need a little kick to get you started in the morning.
 Bourbon Caesar anyone?
 They also offer lollipops with the bill which is awesome.